Departure Bay Pump Station and Forcemain Expansion Project

 - What is the Departure Bay Pump Station and Forcemain Project?

-- How will construction impact Hammond Bay Road?
+- How will construction impact traffic on Hammond Bay Road?

-- Will school commutes, school buses, public transit and emergency services be considered as traffic management plans are developed?
+- Have schools commutes, school buses, public transit and emergency services been considered as part of the traffic management plan?

 - Will access to parks and beaches – like Piper’s Lagoon or Departure Bay Beach – be impacted?